 Who is the right candidate for an MCVSD program.

 MCVSD programs are competitive, and admission is not guaranteed.
-The district evaluates applicants on academic performance, standardized test results, and in some programs, additional criteria such as portfolios or interviews.
+The district evaluates applicants on academic performance, Entrance Exam Results, and in some programs, additional criteria such as portfolios or interviews.
 Students who thrive at MCVSD typically share a few qualities: they are academically motivated, they have a genuine interest in the technical or professional field aligned with their chosen program, and they are prepared to manage a rigorous course load from the first day of ninth grade.

 It is worth noting that choosing MCVSD does not mean forgoing college preparation.
 Many MCVSD graduates go on to four-year universities — including competitive institutions — because the district’s programs develop the discipline, focus, and applied skills that colleges value.